Ph.D. mentors have an important role in helping their graduate students understand different career options beyond basic research.

 When I was a Ph.D. mentor, one of the most satisfying and also challenging tasks was helping my graduate students pursue their career in a manner consistent with their true aptitudes and interests.
 It is typical that a graduate student seeking a Ph.D. in the biological sciences has the prospect of an academic career uppermost in their mind, or that is often the likely expectation that many Ph.D. mentors have in mind for their students.
 However, I had students who were not so sure that an academic career path was what they wanted.
 I think this situation is extremely common and thus mentors need to be prepared to help their student find their best path wherever it leads.

-In addition to the new opportunities in Biotechnology there is also a burgeoning need for scientific writers.
+In addition to the new opportunities in Biotechnology, there is also a burgeoning need for scientific writers.
 Scientific writers have the unique ability to fill the urgent societal need for better scientific communication and understanding in these times of revolutionary changes in biology that raise increasingly complex ethical issues for society to address.
-So clearly the best career choice for the student is no longer a simple matter to decide.